kfatehi/ydm/README.md

 Well, you can, and you should.
 Dew provides a way in which to do it -- this blueprint is called a dew drop.

+Because docker images are tagged and versioned, you can safely freeze a workflow per a set of Images.

+The dew drop provides simple namespaces and persistence (via JSON files on disk exposed as HTML5 localStorage api).
+In it you can describe the nature of container interconnection, exposure to the outside world, and whatever else may be necessary -- it's just JavaScript.

-Because docker images are tagged and versioned, you can safely freeze a workflow per a set of Images and the nature of their interconnection and exposure to the outside world.
-Even so, we want flexibility -- a dew drop is not a static blueprint but a living, changing one (pull requests).
+Finally, we want flexibility -- a dew drop is not a static blueprint but a living, changing one -- it has been designed by me to facilitate this.
+I hope I did a good job.

-So whenever Sameer extracts Redis out of the Gitlab image and forces you to use that in a linked fashion too, you'll be ready, you'll just edit the dew drop accordingly.
+So whenever Sameer extracts Redis out of the Gitlab image and forces you to use that in a linked fashion too, you'll be ready, you'll just edit the dew drop accordingly and just `dew install gitlab --namespace develop` until you get it right.